Alessandro-Carotenuto/synt_satellite_vqgan_from_TT/README.md

 Generate satellite images from ground-level street photos using a VQGAN + Transformer architecture, trained on the CVUSA dataset.

+This project is built on top of [Taming Transformers](https://github.com/CompVis/taming-transformers) by Esser et al. The VQGAN and the Net2Net Transformer architecture are taken directly from that repository.

 ---

 ## How it works